Charge transport properties in a novel holographic quantum phase transition model: Abstract

 \section{Abstract}

-We study the properties of charge transport in a novel holographic QPT (quantum phase transition) model, which has two different metallic phases: the normal metallic phase and the novel metallic one.
-We numerically work out the scaling behaviors of DC (direct current) resistivity at low temperatures in both different metallic phases.
-The numerical results are solidly in agreement with the analytical ones determined by the near horizon geometry.
-Then, we mainly explore the properties of the low-frequency AC (alternating current) conductivity.
-A remarkable characteristic is that the normal metallic phase is a coherent system with vanishing intrinsic conductivity $\sigma_Q$, which is independent of the strength of the momentum dissipation.
-This result is in contrast with the common belief that with the strength of the momentum dissipation increasing, the system changes from a coherent phase to an incoherent one.
-But the novel metallic phase is an incoherent system with non-vanishing $\sigma_Q$.
-Away from the QCP (quantum critical point), $\sigma_Q$ increases, which indicates that the incoherent behavior becomes stronger.
+We investigate the features of charge transport in a novel holographic quantum phase transition (QPT) model with two metallic phases: normal metallic and novel metallic.
+The scaling behaviors of direct current (DC) resistivity and thermal conductivity at low temperatures in both metallic phases are numerically computed.
+The numerical results and the analytical ones governed by the near horizon geometry agree perfectly.
+Then, the features of low-frequency alternating current (AC) electric conductivity are systematically investigated.
+A remarkable characteristic is that the normal metallic phase is a coherent system, whereas the novel metallic phase is an incoherent system with non-vanishing intrinsic conductivity.
+Especially, in the novel metallic phase, the incoherent behavior becomes stronger when the strength of the momentum dissipation enhances.